1948 Lake Mead Boeing B-29 crash: Wreckage

-In 2001 a private dive team found the wreck of the B-29 in the Overton Arm of Lake Mead, using side-scan sonar.
+In 2001, a private dive team found the wreck of the B-29 in the Overton Arm of Lake Mead, using side-scan sonar.
 Because the bomber lay inside a National Recreation Area, responsibility for the site fell to the National Park Service.

 The bomber itself is listed on the National Register of Historic Places.
 In July 2007 the National Park Service started a six-month trial on the B-29 Lake Mead Overton site to allow private companies to conduct Guided Technical Dives.
 One company was Scuba Training and Technology Inc. / Tech Diving Limited based in Arizona.
 Despite being pleased with the overall preservation of the site by the two commercial use authorization (CUA) operations, the NPS closed the B-29 site for diving in 2008 for further conservation efforts.

-In December 2014 NPS solicited applications for private dive companies to resume guided dive operations.
+In December 2014, NPS solicited applications for private dive companies to resume guided dive operations.
 Scuba Training and Technology Inc. / Tech Diving Limited was awarded the Commercial Use Authorization again and diving resumed beginning April 2015.

 In 2017, the NPS closed the B-29 site for diving, for further conservation efforts.
 On May 30, 2019, the Park Service opened a public comment period (through June 30, 2019) to assess allowance of commercially guided trips to the site.
-Commercial tours are now available through Las Vegas Scuba, LLC and Scuba Training and Technology Inc for 2020-2022.
+Commercial tours were available through various scuba diving companies from 2020 to 2022.